If you’re looking to start or grow an online course business, you need a platform that can support your ambitions.

 However, to really scale, creators will want to upgrade to one of the higher-level plans, sooner or later.

-Thinkific Support
+Thinkific support

 Unlike Kajabi, users of Thinkific’s lower-level plan enjoy equal customer support in terms of 24/7 email and live chat features.
 On the higher-level plans, users get access to priority support.